 Due to the ability to play the lottery online, profits for gambling companies have soared.
 Which has meant that regulations need to be much tighter to protect the general public from scams and exploitative organisations.

-Any gambling activity requires a licence, and for-profit gambling companies are charged a 15% tax on all profits, payable to the Government, (soon to be rising to 21% in October 2019).
-Despite these high taxes, the industry continues to grow because of a loyal player base and constant innovation.
-It is also a vital industry for the Government, providing crucial funding for public services such as health and education, and public projects including roads and housing.
-The gambling industry is also vital to the economy, providing not just entertainment, but employment for people with a variety of skills.
+Any gambling activity in the UK requires a license, and for-profit gambling companies are charged a 15% tax on all profits, however online gambling providers, will be charged a 21% tax on their online profits.
+Despite the high taxes, the industry continues to grow rapidly because of constant innovation and loyal player bases.
+The gambling industry is a vital industry for the UK Government, as they provide crucial funding for public services, such as health and educations.
+The gambling industry is vital to the economy, providing a means of not just entertainment, but also employment for a variety of people.

-Providers of lottery tickets or scratch cards are subject to strict regulations
+Lottery tickets and scratch cards are subject to strict regulations